-In fall 2018 I’ll be visiting Russia solo.
+In fall 2018 I visited Russia solo.
 Since English is not widely spoken in Russia, I dedicated myself to learning basic Russian for travelers prior to my trip.
 Here are the free beginner Russian resources I found most useful.

 Learning the Cyrillic Alphabet

 I highly recommend learning the Cyrillic alphabet before your trip.
-Russian street and transportation signs are often only in Cyrillic with no Latin lettering.
-If you can at least sound out the Russian letters, you will feel much more comfortable when attempting to navigate.
+Transportation and street signs in Russia are often only in Cyrillic with no Latin lettering.
+If you can at least sound out the Russian letters, you will feel much more comfortable navigating.

 The free Memrise course is great for learning Cyrillic.
 It’s broken into nicely bite-sized sessions and features a colorful interface with fun memes to help jog your memory.
 I used it on desktop and iPad while still at home and the Android app on my travels for quick review sessions.

 The Cyrillic alphabet has 33 characters, so I learned 11 new characters daily over three days, for a total study time of about three hours.
 Afterwards, I continued periodically doing review sessions so I wouldn’t forget what I had learned.